-Course title & Code Credits Credit distribution of the courseLectureTutorialPractical/PracticePractice Eligibility criteria Pre-requisite of the course (if any) Financial Management of Family Business GE-2 4 3 1 0 Class XII NA
+Course title & Code Credits Credit d istribution o of the course Eligibility criteria Pre-requisite of the

+Lecture Tutorial Practical/ course

+Practice (if any)

+Financial Management of Family Business 4 3 1 0 Class XII NA

+GE-2

 - To familiarize students with various financial and quantitative techniques of analysis required at different stages for management of family business. - To acquaint the students with qualitative aspects related to starting a new venture and various options for financing.